jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 further information from the infected machine including IP address, country of origin, cookies, and other system information.
-QakBots distribution methods vary and include malspam with specially crafted document attachments triggering the infection, or exploit kits deployed on compromised websites that deliver QakBots payload to websites visitors.
+QakBot’s distribution methods vary and include malspam with specially crafted document attachments triggering the infection, or exploit kits deployed on compromised websites that deliver QakBot’s payload to website’s visitors.
 03
 IcedID
 is a modular banking trojan that has been